How to Work with Document Tabs in Google Apps Script

 const fileId = document.getId();

-const exportMime = 'application/pdf';
+const exportMime = "application/pdf";

 const apiUrl = `${baseUrl}/${fileId}/export?mimeType=${encodeURIComponent(exportMime)}`;